7 Giant Herbs You Can Grow at Home

 Winter hardy in Zones 5 to 10, sage (Salvia officinalis) can grow 2 to 3’ tall or taller and 2’ wide.
 This aromatic herb is popular for seasoning meats, sauces and vegetable dishes.

 Also known for its fragrance is the perennial herb lemon balm (Melissa officinalis) hardy in Zones 4 to 9.
 The lemon scented leaves are popular for making teas or adding to baths for a calming effect.
 Plants easily grow to 2’ tall.

-If you love lavender scented soaps and sachets, try growing some of your own lavender, including the cold hardy English lavender (Lavandula angustifolia); perennial in Zones 5 to 9 and popular as a companion for roses.
+If you love lavender scented soaps and sachets, try growing some of your own lavender, including the cold-hardy English lavender (Lavandula angustifolia), perennial in Zones 5 to 9 and popular as a companion for roses.
 Spanish or French lavender (Lavandula stoechas) has large showy purple flowers and is also aromatic.
-Both of these lavenders are good candidates for containers.
+Both these lavenders are good candidates for containers.

 6. Large Leaf Italian Basil

 Basil (Ocimum basilicum) is a popular herb used (both fresh and dried) for Italian cooking including pizzas, salads, sauces and pesto.
 Large leaf Italian or lettuce leaf basil (Ocimum basilicum var. crispum) has leaves that look lettuce-like and can be up to 3 to 4 inches long on plants that grow up to 2’ tall.
 This annual can be started from seed indoors (under grow lights) in late winter and transplanted to the garden or a container outdoors, once the fear of frost is passed.
 For contrast, try growing the large purple sweet basil too.